 Recipe for success: Home made and organic

 Cosy – or Hygge – has been the buzz word for the last couple of years, but Marianne mentions it only once casually.
-The most important thing about Hjem, to her, is the food, tea and coffee.
+To her, the most important thing about Hjem is the food, tea and coffee.
 “We make speciality coffee, what people want.
-The tea is Cocoon Tea Artisans, a Danish company, our milk is delivered every day from a farm in Kent and our hand-churned butter comes from another farm.”
+The tea is Cocoon Tea Artisans, a Danish company, our milk is delivered every day from a farm in Kent.
+And our hand-churned butter comes from another farm.”